PaulAtkins88/PaulAtkins88.github.io/index.md

 Then comes Marriage, Children and a mortgage - Suddenly I cannot resume my goal of working in the IT environment due to the fact I cant drop wage a cent to pursue full time study.

 Its then someone at work said "Hey have you had a look at [OUA](http://www.open.edu.au)?
-It was then that i got excited about the fact that I could work fulltime and study in the down periods and on my days off.
+I got excited about the fact that I could work fulltime and study in the down periods and on my days off.

 I chose RMIT over Swinburne primarily because "Royal Melbourne **Institute of Technology**" made sense to me wanting to do a Bachelors in Information Technology.
 After doing some research on the lectures and job opportunities at RMIT it just cemented by decision.